AI-READI/template/README.md

 ## Description

 Add a description of your project here.
-Template repository for the AI-READI project
+This is template repository for the AI-READI project to help start with our [best practices](https://github.com/AI-READI/software-development-best-practices)

 ## Getting started